ahimsasystems/chenup/README.md

 * There are no nulls.
 In relationships, nulls are not needed because it is simply that the row is deleted. ~~For convenience functions, like getEmployer(), at first this will always be expected to return a collection, which may be empty.
 We will see how well this wears in practice.
 The intent is to avoid nulls as much as possible, but this may be too restrictive in some cases.~~
 * Objects are created by the PersistenceManager, and that means they may be created outside a transaction.
 This encourages doing all business logic in a 'detached' state, outside a database transaction.
 This is a significant difference from JPA, which while it allows for detached entities to minimize transaction time, the need to only create entities inside a transaction makes this impossible in practice since most business logic will create new entities and relationships.
 This should allow for extremely short transactions, since the transactions are needed only to read in initial state, and then in a separate transaction to upsert the changes.
 This can be safely done because chunup uses optimistic locking based on version numbers.
 This makes it feasible to have database transactions that are at most only a few seconds long, possibly matching FoundationDB's maximum transaction length of 5 seconds.
 It is even tempting to imagine that transactions can be transparent to the user, allowing each individual database read to operate in its own transaction, or to provide a mechanism for loading a tree of objects in one transaction, but this is not yet implemented and may not be feasible in practice.
 A large part of the purpose of chenup is to allow for such experimentation.
 * chenup avoids polluting the business tables with meta data like version numbers, create and update timestamps, etc., by storing this in a separate table named 'Thing', which is also the owner of the IDs for all entity and relationship tables, which have primary keys that are linked as foreign keys to the Thing table.
 * chenup is also a frankly didactic exercise.
 By using code generation the developer can see how various features such as dirtying an object are implemented.
+* The ability to hold objects in memory without a transaction also allows for the reasonable use of rule-based systems.
+There is little point in using a rule-based system optimized using for example the Rete algorithm or Horn clauses if the objects must be flushed after each transaction/session.
+* chenup also allows for automating many of the boilerplate schemas, triggers, etc., that are needed to properly implement an E-R model in a relational database.
+This is a work in progress for release 0.1, but preliminary templates are provided to assist the users in creating the necessary database objects.
+Based on experience with these templates, the schema generation will be automated.
+* And finally, chenup is also an experimental engineering platform that allows for the exploration of new ideas and their evaluation under real-world conditions.

 Future capabilities may include the following: